 All of our named executive officers are eligible to participate in our employee benefit plans, including our medical, dental, vision, life, disability and accidental death and dismemberment insurance plans, in each case on the same basis as all of our other employees.
 We pay the premiums for the life, disability, accidental death and dismemberment insurance for all of our employees, including our named executive officers.
-In addition, we provide each of our employees, including our named executive officers the ability to participate, on the same basis as all of our employees, in a heath reimbursement arrangement under Section 105 of the Internal Revenue Code of 1986, as amended (the "Code").
+In addition, we provide each of our employees, including our named executive officers, with \$100 cash each month to supplement our life insurance plan and we provide our named executive officers the ability to participate, on the same basis as all of our employees, in a heath reimbursement arrangement under Section 105 of the Internal Revenue Code of 1986, as amended (the "Code").
 We provide a 401(k) plan to our employees, including our named executive officers, as discussed in the section below entitled "-401(k) Plan."

-We do not provide perquisites or personal benefits to our named executive officers.
-None of our named executive officers participate in or have account balances in qualified or nonqualified benefit plans sponsored by us.
+We do not provide perquisites or personal benefits to our named executive officers, except for the commuting expenses paid by us on behalf of or directly to Dr. Zsebo.
+None of our named executive officers participate in or have account balances in qualified or nonqualified defined benefit plans sponsored by us.
 Our Board of Directors may elect to adopt qualified or nonqualified benefit plans in the future if it determines that doing so is in our best interests.